BiesenHome

 Technically, Win98 is actually a good match for the Libretto, everything works already out of the box, no „question mark hardware“ on the system control panel.
 The Toshiba provided Yamaha sound driver might be a slight bit newer and there’s an additional energy setting „Toshiba Power mode“ available – both not strictly needed.

 After adding the MS Plus pack, a contemporary MS Office and a few tools we have a nice, tiny but fully functional and relatively quick Pentium based Windows 98 computer.
-I would totally like it:
+I would totally like it if:

 DOS (Gaming) on the Libretto